department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-Rep-Round2-Usability-April 2021/conversation-guide.md

 **For Veterans:**

 Let's say you heard about a way you and your caregiver could receive benefits from the VA, and that you could apply online at VA.gov.
-You have navigated to the screen we are looking at.
+You have navigated to the screen we are looking at https://staging.va.gov/family-member-benefits/apply-for-caregiver-assistance-form-10-10cg/introduction.
 Now let's imagine you've decided you'd like to apply for these benefits.
 Go ahead and show us what you would do to apply.

 **For Caregivers:**

 Let's say you heard about a way you could receive benefits from the VA, and that you could apply online at VA.gov.
-You have navigated to the screen we are looking at.
+You have navigated to the screen we are looking at https://staging.va.gov/family-member-benefits/apply-for-caregiver-assistance-form-10-10cg/introduction.
 Now let's imagine you've decided you'd like to apply for these benefits.
 Go ahead and show us what you would do to apply.

 Things to watch for: